A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Vision Stability

 \subsection{Justification}

 In this section, we try to reflect on different aspects of the definition of \visionstability.

-Consider polygon $P_1$, to the left of Figure~\ref{fig:NotVisionStable}.
+Consider polygon $P_1$, in the left part of Figure~\ref{fig:NotVisionStable}.
 It is not \visionstable.
-That this simple example is not \visionstable is clearly a weakness of the concept.
+That $P_1$ is not \visionstable is clearly a weakness of the concept.
 Note that this example relies on collinearities.
-Many computational geometry papers assume general position of the the underlying point set.
+Many computational geometry papers assume general position of the underlying point set.
 Those assumptions are made for two reasons.
 The first is that collinearities are very unlikely, if we think about some random model that generates our point set.
 The second reason is that collinearities can often be handled in practice, and the details are left out as they are very tedious, but add little to nothing to the underlying algorithmic concepts.
 Our algorithms are also able to find the optimum for these types of situations in practice.

 Let us now give another example of a polygon $P_2$ that is not \visionstable, see to the right of Figure~\ref{fig:NotVisionStable}.
-The polygon $P_2$ has a unique guarding with irrational guards.
+See Abrahamsen et al.~\cite{abrahamsen2017irrational} for a detailed descritpion of the polygon.
+Here, we only note that all its vertices have rational coordinates.
+Yet, the polygon $P_2$ has a unique optimal guarding with irrational guards.
 Although it has plenty of collinearities, it can be modified not to have those collinearities.
-Polygons similar to $P_2$ exist and the irrational coordinates required for an optimal guarding might need arbitrarily large algebraic degree~\cite{ARTETR}.
-We see the existence of such polygons as a strong argument for the need of additional assumptions.
+Polygons similar to $P_2$ exist and the irrational coordinates required for an optimal guarding might need arbitrarily large algebraic degree~\cite{ARTETR, stade2022complexity}.
+We see the existence of such polygons as a strong argument for the need of additional assumptions, for instance about the \visionstability of the input polygon.

 In particular, those polygons show that \emph{without} additional assumptions algebraic methods are unavoidable.
-Furthermore, they show that the art gallery problem is \ER-complete~\cite{ARTETR}.
+Furthermore, they show that the art gallery problem is \ER-complete~\cite{ARTETR, stade2022complexity}.